-- The primary driver of cost-push inflation increase is the cost of production factor that results in a decrease of aggregate supply, i.e. total production of goods, in the economy.
+The primary driver of cost push inflation increase is the cost of production factor that decreases aggregate supply, i.e., total production of goods, in the economy.

-Three of the major causes for the increase in costs that generate cost-push inflation are the following:
+The major three causes for the increase in costs that generate cost-push inflation are the following: –

 #1 – Wage push inflation

-One of the causes of cost-push inflation is when the increase in the wages of labor is more than the increase in their productivity at work.
-Since the labors have to be paid more, the producers increase the price of finished goods to pass on the hike in production cost that eventually results in inflation.
+One of the causes of cost-push inflation is when the increase in labor wages is more than their productivity at work.
+Since the laborers have to be paid more, the producers increase the price of finished goods to pass on the hike in production cost that eventually results in inflation.
 This type of inflation is usually seen when there is a strong labor union.

-Let us take the example of a company wherein the workers are producing 100 units annually and their wages are fixed at $20 per hour.
-Now, let us assume that the labor union has demanded a hike in the wage by 25% and consequently the company has increased the wage to $25 per hour.
-However, the production output has increased from 100 units to 110 units annually.
-As such, there is a difference between the rise in production output (10%) and a rise in wages (25%) which is known as wage-push inflation.
+Let us take the example of a company where the workers produce 100 units annually, and their wages are fixed at $20 per hour.
+Now, let us assume that the labor union has demanded a hike in salaries by 25%.
+Consequently, the company has increased the wages to $25 per hour.
+However, the production output has increased from 100 to 110 units annually.
+There is a difference between the rise in production output (10%) and a rise in wages (25%), known as wage-push inflation.

 #2 – Profit push inflation

-Let us take an example where the senior management of a company has decided to increase the price of its product from $200 to $230 although there is no corresponding increase in the price of inputs and wages.
-It can be seen that there is a 15% rise in profit leading to inflation and as such this type of inflation is known as profit-push inflation.
+Let us take an example where the senior management of a company has decided to increase the price of its product from $200 to $230, although there is no corresponding increase in the price of inputs and wages.
+One can see a 15% rise in profit, leading to inflation.
+This type of inflation is known as profit-push inflation.

 Besides, some other causes of inflation can be natural disasters and government regulations.
-A good example of inflation caused by the natural disaster is the Hurricane Katrina that created havoc in the US in the year 2005 as the storm destroyed oil refineries that led to soaring of gas prices.
-On the other hand, an example of inflation due to government regulation is a tax on cigarettes and alcohol which leads to the increased price of these products and hence inflation.
+A good example of inflation caused by a natural disaster is hurricane Katrina, which created havoc in the U.S. in 2005.
+The storm destroyed oil refineries which led to soaring gas prices.
+On the other hand, an example of inflation due to government regulation is a tax on cigarettes and alcohol, leading to the increased cost of these products.

-This has been a guide to what is Cost Push Inflation.
-Here we discuss its effects along with 3 major causes for the increase in costs that generate Cost Push Inflation.
-We also discuss the measures to control Cost Push Inflation.
-You can also go through our other suggested articles –
+This article has been a guide to what is Cost Push Inflation.
+We discuss the causes, effects, and how to control them.
+We also discuss the measures to control cost-push inflation.
+You can also go through our other suggested articles: –